Blog

 2. Control overlap

-ISO 27001 and SOC 2 have more than 90% control overlap as they aim to protect sensitive information.
+ISO 27001 and SOC 2 have more than 90% overlap in controls, as they aim to protect sensitive information.
 Some examples of common controls include incident management plans, access controls, physical security, change management, vendor management, and data backups.

 3. Focus on information security